 Under the leadership of Edward Henry Fairchild (1869-89), the first president of Berea College, the College constructed its first chapel.
 The first chapel, which the school shared with Church of Christ, Union, stood near where Phelps Stokes Chapel now stands.
 Fire destroyed the first chapel in 1878.
 The College constructed its second chapel also during the administration of President Fairchild.
 The second chapel, a wooden structure in a neo-Gothic style, stood where the Frost Building now stands.
 These chapels functioned as the tangible symbols of and focal points for exercising the College’s Christian commitment.

-As the College studied its mission in the late 1960s and early 1970s, it commissioned a study of the College’s Christian commitment by Rev. Harold Viehman.
-Viehman recommended the establishment of a department that would serve this Christian commitment.
-In 1971, during the presidency of Willis D. Weatherford, the College established the Campus Christian Center.
+In 1971, during the presidency of Willis D. Weatherford, Jr. the College established the Campus Christian Center (CCC).
 President Weatherford secured a grant in 1970 from Mr. and Mrs. Eli Lilly, which became the endowment to support the work of this new department in the College.
-Weatherford gave the following title to his proposal: “The Campus Christian Center–At the Heart of Great Commitments.”
+Weatherford gave the following title to his proposal: “The Campus Christian Center – At the Heart of Great Commitments.”
 His proposal articulated the originating vision that has consistently guided the staff and work of the Center since its inception.
 In Weatherford’s letter to Mr. and Mrs. Lilly, he requested a grant to establish the Campus Christian Center as a way to support the “new elements in spiritual emphasis” that the College had identified and affirmed in its then recently-formulated Great Commitments.
-Weatherford’s proposal requested funding that would support two ministers to the College, one secretary, and annual visiting distinguished professors of religion.
+Weatherford’s proposal requested funding that would support two ministers to the College, one secretary and annual visiting distinguished professors of religion.
 As an overview of this proposal, Weatherford described the Campus Christian Center as “an idea,” “not a place,” on which he elaborated in the following statement: